The Best Peanut Butter Cup Cookies You’ll Ever Bake

 Ingredients

-1 teaspoon baking soda: This helps our cookies spread and get that perfect chewy texture.
+- 1 teaspoon baking soda: Gives our cookies the perfect little lift.

 Step-by-Step Instructions